xianchaoxiu/AI4OPT/README.md

 <a name="Surveys" />

 ## Surveys
+- [2024] A Survey on LLMM Inference-Time Self-Improvement, arXiv [[Paper](https://arxiv.org/abs/2412.14352)]
+- [2024] A Survey of Mathematica Reasoning in the Era of Multimodal LargeLanguage Model: Benchmark, Method & Challenges, arXiv [[Paper](https://arxiv.org/abs/2412.11936)]
 - [2024] A Survey on Large Language Model-based Agents for Statistics and Data Science, arXiv [[Paper](https://arxiv.org/pdf/2412.14222)]
 - [2024] A Systematic Survey on Large Language Models for Algorithm Design, arXiv [[Paper](https://arxiv.org/abs/2410.14716)]
 - [2024] Learning to Optimize: A Tutorial for Continuous and Mixed-Integer Optimization, SCCM [[Paper](https://link.springer.com/article/10.1007/s11425-023-2293-3)]